 Yearbook of Immigration Statistics (Department of Homeland Security), 1996-present.

-Chronicling America, enhancing access to historic American newspapers (1836-1922) (Library of Congress) offers searchable full text.
+Chronicling America, enhancing access to historic American newspapers (1777-1963) (Library of Congress) offers searchable full text but may not have all newspapers from the whole country.
 Also includes the valuable U.S. Newspaper Directory, 1690-Present, in which searches can be limited by language and ethnicity.

 Ethnic American Newspapers from the Balch Collection (1799-1971) in America’s Historical Newspapers.
-Title list (In Quick Facts & Overview box on the right).
+(In Quick Facts & Overview box on the right).
 This database is very slow; patience is required when searching it.